Healthy Homes Assessment Brown Owl

 Draught Stopping Brown Owl

-Draughts can lead to lower temperatures in households.
-A draughty house costs more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts increase the likelihood of less temperature in houses.
+A humid house is more expensive to heat, resulting in wasted energy and resulting in higher bills.

 What are unreasonable gaps or holes?

-If you are able to feel external air getting in, or see the air is clear out of a hole or gap or crack, then it is probably a gap or hole that requirements sealing in the way you can.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that let air in or out of the home need seals.
-For instance, if an open fireplace isn’t being used, it could cause draughts, and should be sealed from.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air coming in or the sound of a clear draught emanating out of a hole or gap that is, it’s probably a gap or hole that needs sealing in some way.
+Large cracks and gaps should be fixed permanently.
+The gaps that exceed 3mm that let air in or out into the home need sealing.
+For instance, if an open fireplace isn’t being used, it can create draughts.
+This should be shut off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as much as possible.

-There is no require to block holes or gaps which are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the building when the household heats and cools, so that they can still be shut and opened, rather than sticking.
-We will examine all doors and windows in an Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes which are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow for movement of the building as the home heats and cools, in order to let them be opened and closed rather than sticking.
+We will examine the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections